justprogressittech/justprogressittech/README.md

 - Commissioning of a <a href="https://www.youtube.com/watch?v=mLjOg9j3WgU" title="Natural Gas Plant">Natural Gas Plant</a>.
 <div align="center">

-# PQX Global is ready to bring Power, Quality and Expertise to your Next project by using the following tech stack:
+# Just Progress IT is ready to bring Progression, Quality and Expertise to your Next project by using the following tech stack:
  <div>&nbsp;</div>

 ## Project Management: